 The basic concept behind the business card is to leave your new contact a small reminder of your meeting and a simple way to contact you.
 To take full advantage of this memory-aide and to increase your chance of contact, it is your job to make sure that your card entices people to learn more about you, not give them your entire resume or product list.
 I know, there is SO much to you want people to know about how awesome your company is and you aren’t quite sure who will want to know what.
 Right?!?
 But remember, you only have a 2”x3.5” small area.
 Keeping it clean, clutter-free, attractive and congruent with your brand will actually communicate a stronger message about your company that will entice people to learn more.
 Certainly include your name, company, contact information and company branding (logo, colors, design elements, etc.), also include an indication of what you do.
 Have you ever gotten back to your desk with your newly procured stack of business cards only to find a peculiar one with no name, a generic company name and no indication of what they do.
 Now what?
 I’d predict that more often than not, that card ends up in the trash.
 Include a brief but unique and descriptive tagline or a list of no more than 3 products or services you provide.

-How Many Social Media Links is Too Many?
+How Many Social Media Links are Too Many?

 In the day and age of new social media sites sprouting all the time, it is tempting to include every profile you have on your card, but this can lead to link clutter.
 Even if you have several, choose the sites on which you most engage your audience OR only include your website address.
 If you include the exhaustive list of profiles on your website, your new contact will be grateful to just click and like, follow or connect rather than typing out every URL.